cqfn/degitx/README.md

 <!--
-@todo #25:30min Analyze projects and consensus algorithms above, extract summary and refernces, add to white paper
+@todo #25:30min Analyze projects and consensus algorithms above, extract summary and refernces, add to white paper.
+For projects: find white paper or other document, and extract summary from it.

 Consensus algorithms:
  - http://www.cs.yale.edu/homes/aspnes/pinewiki/Paxos.html